Madhur-Prakash/Samsung-AI/readme/action-module-README.md

 - **Features and Logging**: Timestamps are attached to transcriptions for synchronization with video.
 The model handles noise robustness through beam search decoding, achieving word error rates (WER) below 10% in quiet environments.

 - **Contextual Analysis**: Beyond transcription, rule-based or simple ML classifiers map keywords to intents, enhancing fusion by linking speech to actions (e.g., "I'm hungry" with eating detection).

+---

+## Modes of Operation

+### Real-time Audio Processing

+  - Uses sounddevice.RawInputStream to continuously capture microphone audio.

+  - Streams audio chunks to Vosk’s KaldiRecognizer.

+  - Produces partial and final speech transcriptions live.

+  - SpeechProcessor class logs transcriptions and categorizes speech intent.

+---

+### Recorded Audio Processing

+  - Extracts audio from uploaded video files using ffmpeg.

+  - Processes WAV audio offline with Vosk’s KaldiRecognizer.

+  - Generates full speech transcription from recorded audio.

+  - Transcriptions are combined with video frame analysis in the fusion stage.

+## Fusion Integration

+- Both live and recorded speech transcriptions are fed into the fusion pipeline.

+- Fusion combines audio cues with object detection and action recognition for scene understanding.

+---

 # Fusion Strategy
 Fusion is the core innovation, combining multimodal outputs into a unified scene interpretation without requiring complex end-to-end training.